WafflzOwO/LEMS/README.md

 Q. Will you add to this?

-A. no, this is a barebones prototype. all suggestions and features will be added to v2.0, but 1.0 will have bug fixes.
+A. No, this is a barebones prototype. all suggestions and features will be added to v2.0, but 1.0 will have bug fixes.

 --------How Its Made--------